 Integrating theory and practice.
 Building leadership in your community.

-Our master's degree program in higher education administration — an 11-course program — is designed to prepare you for a variety of academic and non-academic positions in higher education.
+Our master's degree program in higher education administration is designed to prepare you for a variety of academic and non-academic positions in higher education.
 The core curriculum provides the foundation — you gain expertise as you complete a practicum and a culminating scholarly project placing you directly in the discourse community.

 You'll be ready to lead and learn throughout your career.
-In addition, our flexible program offers night and online classes to accommodate your busy schedule.
+In addition, our flexible program offers evening classes to accommodate your busy schedule.

 Applicants to the higher education administration program should submit the following information in addition to the online application: